 Step #2 – Circle the traits that you feel are your strengths.
 Rewrite it in a column.
 The ones that haven’t been circled will be your limitations or weakness by default.

 Step #3 – On a blank sheet of paper make a vertical line in the middle and a horizontal line.
 Which will give you four boxes.
 Or you could simply make four boxes.
 Now label each box with – Career/Business, Relationship/love, Health/wellness, Self/lifestyle.

-Step #4 – Take the limitations/weakness one by one and try putting it in box(s) you think it’ll serve as strengths.
+Step #4 – Take the limitations/weaknesses one by one and try putting them in box(s) you think it’ll serve as strengths.
 (For eg., Being too vulnerable can appear to be a weakness in career/business but serves as a great strength in self/lifestyle, relationships/love, health/wellness.)
 Once you’re done with limitations you can try the same as your strengths, on a different paper.